Jesse-B/appstudio-evilhangman/doc/designdoc.md

   - updateWord method, updates the wordview based on guesses
   - updateLetters method, updates the view showing the used letters

-#### Class SettingsViewController
-- setWordLength method, sets the length of the word to be guessed in NSUserDefaults
-- setGuessesAmount method, sets the amount of guesses the user has in NSUserDefaults

 #### Class GameViewController
 NewGame Button
 - Invokes startGame method to start a new game.